Lawstorant/wrc-moza-presets/README.md

 # Improved Moza Racing presets for EA Sports WRC

+To update your presets go to the `game installation directory -> Content -> input -> windows`.
+Copy over all the files in this repository and overwrite if asked to.
+You need to restart your game for this changes to take effect.

 ### action_defines.xml:
 - Removed protections.
 It's now possible to rebind menu, photomode etc. controls again.